• twitter-icon

 GST Applicable on Station Parking Charges

-Indian Railways instructed to inform all the parking contractors of railway stations to provide new parking slip.
-Once the new slip gets printed, the new rates of parking will come into effect since that day.
+Indian Railways instructed to inform all the parking contractors at railway stations to provide a new parking slip.
+Once the new slip gets printed, the new rates of parking will come into effect from that day.

 Disclaimer:- "All the information given is from credible and authentic resources and has been published after moderation.
 Any change in detail or information other than fact must be considered a human error.
 The blog we write is to provide updated information.
 You can raise any query on matters related to blog content.
 Also, note that we don’t provide any type of consultancy so we are sorry for being unable to reply to consultancy queries.
 Also, we do mention that our replies are solely on a practical basis and we advise you to cross verify with professional authorities for a fact check."